Is the Japan Rail Pass Worth It in 2024?

 You will also need to tell the Japan Rail Office when you want the actual Pass to begin/be activated.

-For example, if you arrive on April 1, you can have the Pass begin/activated on April 4.
+For example, if you arrive on April 1, the Pass can begin/be activated on April 4.
 Usually, you want to activate your Pass on the day you take your first train trip.

 You have 30 days from the date you exchange your Voucher to activate your pass.
 If your exchange date is August 1, then you must activate the Pass no later than August 30.